 6. Double-bladed paddles used in kayaking are more efficient than single-bladed canoeing paddles.

 7. A kayak allows you to be closer to and feel more connected with the water than a canoe.

 1. More advanced kayaking techniques require a lot of time to learn and master.

 2. Double-bladed paddles are heavier and more exhausting than single-bladed paddles.

 3. It is often very scary moving from flatwater to whitewater kayaking.

 4. You will really be wet when you come from most of your kayaking sessions.

 5. For learners and improvers, using spray skirts is often very scary.

 So which one should you get for your paddling trip, a canoe or a kayak?
 That really depends on your skill level, the nature of your trip, where you plan to paddle, expected comfort level, the boat style you like and the activities you intend to undertake.
 If you would like to take one or two people with you, carry as much stuff as necessary or adjust your paddling position frequently during the trip, a canoe is ideal for you.
 But if you want to move at a breathtaking speed, feel closer to the water and cover a longer distance, a kayak would suit you best.

 Want a great boat for your excursion?
-Why not get a stable, comfortable, safe and affordable one from Captain Mike’ Kayak Rentals.
-Check out some of our finest boats by visiting the “Captain Mike’ Kayak Rentals” site.
+Why not get a stable, comfortable, safe and affordable one from Captain Mike’ Kayak Academy.
+Check out some of our finest boats by visiting the “Captain Mike’ Kayak Academy” site.